rowyio/feedbackfin/README.md

 Optionally, disables displaying
 [alerts](https://developer.mozilla.org/en-US/docs/Web/API/Window/alert) if no
 URL is set or the request fails.
-Default: `false`
+Default: `disableErrorAlert: false`

 ## How it works